Apostolic school

 An apostolic school is a missionary college of the Roman Catholic Church which trains the secular clergy for missionary work abroad.
-The first apostolic school was opened at Avignon in 1865 by Father de Foresta.
-His desire was to give boys with an eccliasatical bent but without means a way to enter the clergy.
+The first apostolic school was opened at Avignon in 1865 by Alberic de Foresta.
+His desire was to give boys with an ecclesiastical bent but without means a way to enter the clergy.
 The course of studies comprises training in the classics from Latin and Greek, and modern languages, and in mathematics.
 Most Catholic religious orders now have apostolic schools for the recruitment of their own ranks or for foreign missions.